Looking for some fun date ideas in London? I’ve got you covered.

 Whilst a trip to the theatre can be quite expensive and requires advanced planning, this is one of the most fun date nights in London.

 My top picks?
 You can’t go wrong with Les Mis at the Sondheim, or opt for Pretty Woman at The Savoy – the ultimate guilty pleasure.
-Or, I recently watched Six at The Lyric Theatre and it was a night filled with pure LOL’s and girl power.
+Or, we recently watched Six at The Lyric Theatre and it was a night filled with pure LOL’s and girl power.

 Take a Romantic Stroll